martsberger/django-sql-utils/Readme.rst

     Parent.objects.annotate(child_count=Coalesce(subquery, 0))

 Holy cow!
 It's not trivial to figure what everything is doing in the above code and it's not particularly good for maintenance.
-SubqueryAggregates allows you to forget all that complexity and generate the subquery count like this::
+SubqueryAggregates allow you to forget all that complexity and generate the subquery count like this::

     Parent.objects.annotate(child_count=SubqueryCount('child'))